 Cons: This generator’s one-gallon fuel tank will be seen as a liability to some, as it’ll make it harder to run this product all night without needing to wake up from your sleep and refuel.
 It’s also worth mentioning that much more powerful generators are available at this product’s price point.
 However, they will be hard to lift and much louder than the WEN 56235i.

 Bottom Line: Compared to other portable inverter generators in its class, this is one of the lightest and quietest models you can buy.
 As such, those who value a quiet operating volume and optimal portability over a high wattage will find a lot to love here.
 However, be sure to add up the power demands of your devices carefully to ensure that this product will provide the requisite juice.

 This heavy-duty generator can be run on gasoline or propane for greater fuel flexibility.

 Bottom Line: Given this portable generator’s impressive wattage output and convenient dual-fuel flexibility, it’s safe to say that you’ll get a lot of value for your investment if you choose this model.
-While this generator’s weight makes it more difficult than some to travel with, it’s actually fairly quiet while operating, making it a great heavy-duty option for the back of your RV.
+While this generator’s weight makes it more difficult than some to travel with, it’s fairly quiet while operating, making it a great heavy-duty option for the back of your RV.

 When looking for the perfect portable generator for camping, it’s usually necessary to make some compromises.
-While it would be nice if there was a portable generator out there that was inexpensive, reliable, powerful, whisper-quiet, and lightweight, you can usually only expect a generator to possess a few of those qualities at the expense of others.
+While it would be nice if a portable generator out there was inexpensive, reliable, powerful, whisper-quiet, and lightweight, you can usually only expect a generator to possess a few of those qualities at the expense of others.
 The key is determining which characteristics work best for you and your lifestyle so that you can choose a generator that’s a joy to bring to the campgrounds.